Satish615/Clash-of-kings/Core Values/Simplicity [Shweta].md

    * Decided to apply one team game consisting 4 players.
    * Finalized a simple design for the game which makes it easy for players to understand the game and play it.
 6. 6th week
+  * Used socket.io library and node js to make the game realtime interactive.
+  * Using the ready made library made the project very simple to implement.